 Having a daily self-care routine is a great way to help boost your confidence.
 It can also push you closer to your goals.

 When you set time aside for yourself, it can be used as a reminder that you are important.
-That’s one of the many reasons why I’ve added a daily self-care schedule in my To-Do list.
+That’s one of the many reasons why I’ve added a daily self-care schedule to my To-Do list.

 Before starting a new week, I write down things I’d like to accomplish this week and I include a self-care routine as well.
 My workouts vary during the week, so I put those in there as part of my weekly self-care plan.